leighfletcher/academic-kickstart/content/engagement/public-talks/index.md

 ## Astronomy Societies
+* Open University Space Society (October 8th 2024):  *JWST:  A New Voyager for the Outer Solar System*, a 90-minute lecture done virtually.
+* British Astronomical Association (September 2023):  *"ESA's Mission to Explore the Icy Moons of Jupiter"*, a 60-minute lecture to members of the BAA, followed by a Q&A session.
 * Society for Popular Astronomy:  Virtual residential course replacing their annual weekend at Preston Montford.
 In 2021, the theme was observing the planets, so I gave a talk on *Observing Giants:  Pro-Am Collaborations*, both via Zoom and livestreamed onto [Youtube](https://youtu.be/Sgah50yZviM).
 * North Lincolnshire Astronomy Society, December 7th 2020 (via Zoom), *Future Exploration of the Ice Giants*:  "Members were still chatting about the talk as I had to leave the Zoom meeting – it was great to see so much interest and the predominant feedback was how such an interesting topic can be presented in such a way that is actually understandable to non-scientists"
 * Nene Valley Astronomical Society (Northamptonshire), September 17th 2018, *Exploring the Weather of the Giant Planets*.